 - Replace Many or All Teeth – Dentures are only a viable treatment option when many or all teeth are missing.

-- Replacements Needed – Dentures may need to be refitted or replaced as a result of age and deterioration of the gums and jaw bone.
+- Replacements Needed – Dentures may need to be refitted or replaced due to age and gum and jaw bone deterioration.

 - Contribute to Bone Loss – Because dentures only rest on the gums, the jaw bone does not receive necessary stimulation and will deteriorate with time.

-To schedule a consultation or learn more about dental implants, please contact us at our Concord and Lexington offices today!
+To request a dental consultation or discover more about dental implants, please get in touch with us at our Concord and Lexington offices today!
+Contact our Concord office at 978.391.6081 or our Lexington office at 781.384.5892.